Cron is for scheduling tasks.

 - If you want a thoroughly read, go here: The Debian Policy Manual

 sudo service cron status

 6. System log

-A cron task is often need trouble-shooting, especially right after being set up.
+A cron task often needs trouble-shooting, especially right after being set up.

-Cron logs its actions via syslog, which (depending on your Linux distro) often go to
+Cron logs its actions via syslog, which (depending on your Linux distro) often goes to

 sudo grep CRON /var/log/syslog